The amphibious sandal, for swim-runs and rain-filled days.

 Named after lake Zaros on the largest of the Greek islands Crete.
 Lake Zaros was created in wetlands with water originating from regional springs.
 Zaros in old Greek means a place with a lot of water.

-The Zaros feature two-sided traction; a 2 mm grip top footbed pressure glued onto a 4 mm Vibram Gaia sole.
+The Zaros feature two-sided traction; a 2 mm grip top footbed pressure glued onto a 6 mm Vibram TANK Newflex rubber sole (3 mm profile on a total thickness of 6 mm).
 The footbed has a knob pattern to provide grip when your feet are wet, and to allow water to be expelled from underneath your feet, like the profile of a tire.
-It also provides plenty of grip.
-The Vibram Gaia sole is the rubber of choice when maximum grip capacity is required on diverse terrain.
+The Vibram TANK sole has a multi-directional tread and is the rubber of choice when maximum grip capacity is required on slippery terrain.